simple-warfare/bevy_northstar/book/src/introduction.md

 # Who This Crate Is For

-The current target for this crate is for games with large tile based maps and designed to support large sim games like Dwarf Fortress or Rimworld and also RPGs with grid like movement like Fallout 1/2 and Roguelikes.
+The current target for this crate is for games with large tile based maps and designed to support large sim games like Dwarf Fortress or Rimworld, RPGs with grid like movement like Fallout 1/2, and Roguelikes.

 It does not support Flowfield pathfinding which is better suited in RTS games where many agents are often pathfinding to the single goal.
 HPA* is better suited for many agents with their own unique goals.

 Nav meshes are not supported yet but are planned; they’re better suited for games with freeform movement, think Zelda-style movement, rather than grid-constrained paths.
+You can certainly abstract the grid-based paths to freeform movement though.

 Other crates that might fit those projects better:
 #### Flowfield